 - Fourth, we need to respond.
 If we genuinely repent of our sins and place our faith in him, we can have eternal life in heaven.

-Bible Verses That Help with Sharing the Gospel
+2. Bible Verses that Help with Sharing the Gospel

 Using Scripture when sharing the gospel is critical.
 You may want to write these four points on a post-it note and place them in the front of your Bible.